What is the cost of human robot?

 Factors Influencing the Cost of Human Robots:

-2. Customization: Custom-built human robots, tailored to specific requirements, often come with a higher price tag.
+2. Testreszabás: Custom-built human robots, tailored to specific requirements, often come with a higher price tag.
 The level of customization, including appearance, behavior, and specialized functionalities, can significantly impact the overall cost.

 3. Components and Technology: The quality and sophistication of the components used in human robots play a crucial role in determining their cost.
 Cutting-edge technologies, advanced sensors, and high-performance processors contribute to a higher price point.

-4. Research and Development: The extensive research and development required to create human robots contribute to their cost.
+4. Kutatás és fejlesztés: The extensive research and development required to create human robots contribute to their cost.
 The investment in designing, testing, and refining the technology is reflected in the final price.

-5. Market Demand: The demand and competition within the market also influence the cost of human robots.
+5. Piaci igény: The demand and competition within the market also influence the cost of human robots.
 As the technology becomes more widespread and accessible, the prices are likely to decrease over time.

 Current Market Trends: